Ironman Heavymetalweight Championship: Belt design

-The championship belt design features three glittery silver plates on a black leather strap which has a snake skin pattern on the back.
-The central plate features brass knuckles surrounded by chains in the center.
-The word "IRONMAN" is written along the edge of the top half and the word "CHAMPION", though partially erased by years of wear and tear, is written along the bottom edge.
-The two side plates, on either side of the central plate, are rectangular and identically state "24 HOURS" ("24" in silver bordered with black; "HOURS" in red).
+The original championship belt design featured three glittery silver plates on a black leather strap which had a snake skin pattern on the back.
+The central plate featured brass knuckles surrounded by chains in the center.
+The word "IRONMAN" was written along the edge of the top half and the word "CHAMPION", though partially erased by years of wear and tear, was written along the bottom edge.
+The two side plates, on either side of the central plate, were rectangular and identically stated "24 HOURS" ("24" in silver bordered with black; "HOURS" in red).

+The new design, which was introduced for the title's 25th anniversary, features five gray plates.
+The center plate has golden brass knuckles in the middle.
+"DDT IRONMAN" is written along the top edge, and "HEAVYMETALWEIGHT CHAMPION" is written along the bottom edge.
+The inner side plates feature "365" in black on top of a globe on one side, and "24/7" surrounded by a sun and a moon on the other.
+The two outer side plates depict wrestlers performing submission holds.